joezhu1230/immune-cell-population-data-pipeline/README.md

 - number of unique male and female subjects
 - average B-cell count for melanoma males who were responders at time 0

-The prompt mentions quintazide, but the provided dataset contains treatment values that are actually present in the file.
-The implemented analysis therefore uses the real values from the dataset and focuses on miraclib as requested elsewhere in the prompt.

 ## Expected outputs

 After `make pipeline`, the `output/` directory contains: